Holy Week: Holy Saturday (Black Saturday)

-The Liturgy of the Word includes between three and seven readings from the Old Testament, followed by two from the New (an Epistle and a Gospel).
-The Old Testament readings must include the account in Exodus 14 of the crossing of the Red Sea, seen as an antitype of baptism and Christian salvation.
+The Liturgy of the Word includes nine readings, seven (or at least three) from the Old Testament, followed by two from the New (an Epistle and a Gospel).
+The reading of the crossing of the Red Sea (Ex 14) must never be omitted.
 Each Old Testament reading is followed by a psalm or canticle (such as Exodus 15:1–18 and a prayer relating what has been read to the Mystery of Christ.

 After the Old Testament readings conclude, the Gloria in excelsis Deo, which has been suspended during Lent, is intoned and bells are rung.
 A reading from the Epistle to the Romans is proclaimed.
 The Alleluia is sung for the first time since the beginning of Lent.
-The Gospel of the Resurrection then follows, along with a homily.
+The Gospel of the Resurrection then follows, together with the Responsorial psalmody.

 After the conclusion of the Liturgy of the Word, the water of the baptismal font is blessed and any catechumens or candidates for full communion are initiated into the church, by baptism or confirmation.
 After the celebration of these sacraments of initiation, the congregation renews their baptismal vows and receive the sprinkling of baptismal water.
 The general intercessions follow.

 After the Liturgy of Baptism, the Liturgy of the Eucharist continues as usual.
 This is the first Mass of Easter Day.
 During the Eucharist, the newly baptised receive Holy Communion for the first time.
-According to the rubrics of the Missal, the Eucharist should finish before dawn.
+According to the rubrics of the Missal, the Easter vigil "ends before the dawn on the Sunday".

 Easter Day

-Easter Day, which immediately follows Holy Week and begins with the Easter Vigil, is the great feast day and apogee of the Christian liturgical year: on this day the Resurrection of Jesus Christ is celebrated.
+Easter Day (or Easter Sunday), which immediately follows Holy Week and begins with the Easter Vigil, is the great feast day and apogee of the Christian liturgical year: on this day the Resurrection of Jesus Christ is celebrated.
 It is the first day of the new season of the Great Fifty Days, or Eastertide, which runs from Easter Day to Pentecost Sunday.
 The Resurrection of Christ on Easter Day is the main reason why Christians keep every Sunday as the primary day of religious observance.

+Plenary indulgence

+In the Roman Catholic Church, plenary indulgence is granted once a day by the 1999 Enchiridion Indulgentiarum, in the following cases: